Gonzalo Castro de la Mata: Board memberships and awards

 Castro de la Mata has been involved in the founding of leading international conservation organizations, including Wetlands for the Americas (today Wetlands International), and American Bird Conservancy, where he served as a board member for six years.

 He has served as chair of the Independent Advisory Panel on Development Issues in South-Central Peru, focusing on the Camisea project.
 The final report of the Panel is the most comprehensive account of this complex project.
 In 2013, he was one of the two high-level independent international experts engaged by the United Nations to assess the social end ecological impacts of the Barro Blanco Dam in Panama, which found serious consultation deficiencies in indigenous communities.
 He has also served as president of various companies, and as a member of the Supervisory Council of Wetlands International, where he was appointed Counselor of Honor in 2021.
 He was recognized by the United States Forest Service with the Outstanding Achievement in Conservation Award in 2017.

 In 2021, he was appointed as a member of the Independent Oversight Advisory Committee of the International Labour Organization (ILO) for the period 2022 - 2024.
+In 2026, he became the Chair of the Committee.

 As a writer, in 2014 he was awarded the Prize "Peruanos al Bicentenario" (Bicentennial Prize) by Diario El Comercio in the Environmental Category for his essay "Pais de Leyenda".